Link Search Menu Expand Document

 How to Implement?

-You have to manually create a class that implements this interface.
+Create a class that implements this interface.

 public class AddressPropertyHandler : IPropertyHandler<string, Address>